Method Man: Acting career

-In the late 1990s, Smith began a career in acting.
-He has had recurring roles in critically acclaimed television shows such as HBO's Oz as Tug Daniels, HBO's The Wire as Prop Joe's nephew Cheese, The Twilight Zone, and CSI: Crime Scene Investigation, in which Smith portrays Drops, a wealthy Las Vegas party promoter who clashes with the CSI team (specifically investigator Nick Stokes) in their investigations involving Drops' clubs or entourage, in the episodes "Poppin' Tags" (2006), "Big Shots" (2007), and "Drops Out" (2008).
+In the late 1990s, Method Man began a career in acting.
+He has had recurring roles in critically acclaimed television shows such as HBO's Oz as Tug Daniels, HBO's The Wire as Prop Joe's nephew Cheese, The Twilight Zone, and CSI: Crime Scene Investigation, in which Method Man portrays Drops, a wealthy Las Vegas party promoter who clashes with the CSI team (specifically investigator Nick Stokes) in their investigations involving Drops' clubs or entourage, in the episodes "Poppin' Tags" (2006), "Big Shots" (2007), and "Drops Out" (2008).

-Smith and Redman hosted a pilot on MTV called Stung.
-Additionally, Smith has made numerous appearances as himself on TV shows such as Mind of Mencia and Chappelle's Show.
+Method Man and Redman hosted a pilot on MTV called Stung.
+Additionally, Method Man has made numerous appearances as himself on TV shows such as Mind of Mencia and Chappelle's Show.

 His first prominent role came in with the film Belly (1998), along with fellow rappers Nas and DMX.
-Smith has since added many credits to his name, including roles in the films Garden State, One Eight Seven, and many others, with starring roles in feature films such as How High and Soul Plane.
+Method Man has since added many credits to his name, including roles in the films Garden State, One Eight Seven, and many others, with starring roles in feature films such as How High and Soul Plane.
 Method Man had a cameo in the horror movie Venom (2005), where he played a deputy who is killed shortly into the movie.
 On March 27, 2007, Redman confirmed on BET's show Rap City that the sequel to How High was being written; the script for How High 2 is being written by Dustin Lee Abraham of CSI, who also wrote the first movie.
-Smith also appeared in the 2008 movies The Wackness (2008) and Meet the Spartans (2008).
+Method Man also appeared in the 2008 movies The Wackness (2008) and Meet the Spartans (2008).

-Method Man stars in the Law & Order SVU episode "Snitch" as the main antagonist.
+Method Man starred in the Law & Order SVU episode "Snitch" as the main antagonist.
 The episode was first broadcast December 4, 2007.

 Method Man appeared in the Def Jam series of video games.
 In Fight for NY he voiced Blaze, one of the main characters.
 In Icon, he voiced Gooch, a major character in the storyline.
 In Underground, he voiced Meth, one of the major characters.

 He made a guest appearance in the music video for "If I Ain't Got You" (2003) by Alicia Keys, where he played the role of her boyfriend.
 He also appeared in Beanie Sigel's music video "Feel It in the Air", where Method Man played an undercover cop leading an operation against Sigel.